Compulsive Overeating & Obesity

 The Neurobiology

 The brain’s reward system evolved to reinforce behaviors essential for survival — eating foremost among them.
-Dopamine release in the mesolimbic pathway, particularly in the nucleus accumbens, signals that something is worth pursuing again.
+Dopamine release in this system signals that something is worth pursuing again.
 In a normally functioning system, this works: food produces a moderate dopamine response, the system recalibrates, and the drive to eat adjusts accordingly.

 GLP-1 Medications